himanshu-dandle/Amazon_customer_sentiment_analysis/README.md

 	conda activate sentiment-env
 ### Download dataset:

+	You can download the dataset from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).
 	Place the train.ft.txt and test.ft.txt files in the data/ folder.
 ### Run the Jupyter notebook:

 	jupyter notebook notebooks/sentiment_analysis.ipynb